ArdhitoN/TryingToUnderstand/Intelligence/RL.md

 24. How's the example for computing sample complexity?

 25. What are the examples of policy gradient success in practical scenarios?

+26. What is the meaning of n >= 1-discount optimality criterion?